Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Customer-managed KMS Key: (must be enabled) automatic every 1 year
   * Imported KMS Key: only manual rotation possible using alias

+#### KMS Key Policies

+* Control access to KMS keys, “similar” to S3 bucket policies
+* Difference: you cannot control access without them
+* Default KMS Key Policy:
+  * Created if you don’t provide a specific KMS Key Policy
+  * Complete access to the key to the root user = entire AWS account
+* Custom KMS Key Policy:
+  * Define users, roles that can access the KMS key
+  * Define who can administer the key
+  * Useful for cross-account access of your KMS key

+#### Envelope Encryption

+* KMS Encrypt API call has a limit of 4 KB
+* If you want to encrypt >4 KB, we need to use Envelope Encryption
+* The main API that will help us is the `GenerateDataKey` API

+#### Encryption SDK

+* The AWS Encryption SDK implemented Envelope Encryption for us
+* The Encryption SDK also exists as a CLI tool we can install
+* Implementations for Java, Python, C, JavaScript
+* Feature - Data Key Caching:
+  * re-use data keys instead of creating new ones for each encryption
+  * Helps with reducing the number of calls to KMS with a security trade-off
+  * Use LocalCryptoMaterialsCache (max age, max bytes, max number of messages)

 ### CloudHSM

 > KMS => AWS manages the software for encryption